PlatformLab/HomaModule/README.md

   the "invoke" test in tests/homa_test.c for an example), and see below in this document for information on recent improvements.
   Here is a partial list of functionality that is still missing:
-  - Big chunks of Linux plumbing are still missing (e.g., Homa doesn't yet connect with the select or poll mechanisms).
   - Socket buffer memory management needs more work.
 Large messages (hundreds of KB?) may cause buffer exhaustion and deadlock.
   - There has been no performance analysis or tuning, so performance